Santa Maria Assunta Co-Cathedral

 Santa Maria Assunta Co-Cathedral (Italian - concattedrale di Santa Maria Assunta) is the main Roman Catholic church in the Campanian town of Calvi Risorta and co-cathedral of the Diocese of Teano-Calvi.

 History

-First built at the end of the 9th century, Giuseppe Maria Capece Zurlo added two marble staircases to the altar and to the crypt.
-Under the altar are the relics of Castus, first Bishop of Calvi.The whole building was paved with painted maiolica tiles in 1778 and a year later paintings by Angelo Mozzillo were added to the sacristy, showing all the bishops of Calvi surrounded by Pompeii-style floral motifs.
+First built at the end of the 9th century, the church has under its altar the relics of Castus, the first Bishop of Calvi.
+Giuseppe Maria Capece Zurlo added two marble staircases to the altar and to the crypt and the whole building was paved with painted maiolica tiles in 1778 and a year later paintings by Angelo Mozzillo were added to the sacristy, showing all the bishops of Calvi surrounded by Pompeii-style floral motifs.

 Towards the end of the first half of the 18th century, the Romanesque church was modified in the Baroque style, with robust pillars replacing columns, a coffered vault added to the original ceiling and a marble inlay rood screen added to split the choir from the nave.
 The three semi-circular apses are the best-surviving pre-Baroque elements, with two half-columns surviving to their full height.